 Algebra 2 (Honors)

-Note: This Honors course is designed to prepare students for Calculus in high school or college.
+Standard vs. Honors: This Honors course is designed to prepare students for Calculus in high school or college.
 It has more conceptual topics than the Standard course, and spends less time on review and practice of fundamentals.

-Curriculum Note: TPS uses the award-winning Elayn Martin-Gay High School Series (AGA).
+Curriculum: TPS uses the award-winning Elayn Martin-Gay High School Series (AGA).
 The Martin-Gay series is one of the few curricula (out of the many we reviewed) that has scope and level we require, including standard and honors level.
 It follows well from the Math Mammoth series we use in our Math Fundamentals and Pre-Algebra courses.
 It features a rich set of thousands of supplemental videos to aid self study.
 And it includes excellent on-line MyMathLab resources, which is the same platform already used by TPS Precalculus and Calculus.
 (This information should not be used for ordering materials, as TPS will be providing special bundle ISBN’s required for ordering.)